-- 14. The owner of the land must enter into an agreement with: - a) A telecommunications network or service provider for the provision of telecommunication services to each lot shown on the endorsed plan in accordance with the provider's requirements and relevant legislation at the time; and - b) A suitably qualified person for the provision of fibre ready telecommunication facilities to each lot shown on the endorsed plan in accordance with any industry specifications or any standards set by the Australian Communications and Media Authority, unless the applicant can demonstrate that the land is in an area where the National Broadband Network will not be provided by optical fibre.
+- 14. The owner of the land must enter into an agreement with: - a) A telecommunications network or service provider for the provision of telecommunication services to each lot shown on the endorsed plan in accordance with the provider's requirements and relevant legislation at the time; and - b) A suitably qualified person for the provision of fibre ready telecommunication facilities to each lot shown on the endorsed plan in accordance with any industry specifications or any standards set by the Australian Communications and Media Authority, unless the applicant can demonstrate that the land is in an area where the National Broadband Network will not be provided by optical fibre. - 15.
+Before the issue of a Statement of Compliance for any stage of the subdivision under the Subdivision Act 1988, the owner of the land must provide written confirmation from: - a) A telecommunications network or service provider that all lots are connected to or are ready for connection to telecommunications services in accordance with the provider's requirements and relevant legislation at the time; and - b) A suitably qualified person that fibre ready telecommunication facilities have been provided in accordance with any industry specifications or any standards set by the Australian Communications and Media Authority, unless the applicant can demonstrate that the land is in an area where the National Broadband Network will not be provided by optical fibre.

+Public Open Space

+16. Before the issue of a Statement of Compliance, the amount of Public Open Space contribution under Section 21 of the Subdivision Act and as per Clause 3.1.1 of Section 173 Agreement AV672240Y registered on the title must be paid.

+Completion of works

-15. Before the issue of a Statement of Compliance for any stage of the subdivision under the Subdivision Act 1988, the owner of the land must provide written confirmation from: a) A telecommunications network or service provider that all lots are connected to or are ready for connection to telecommunications services in accordance with the provider's requirements and relevant legislation at the time; and b) A suitably qualified person that fibre ready telecommunication facilities have been provided in accordance with any industry specifications or any standards set by the Australian Communications and Media Authority, unless the applicant can demonstrate that the land is in an area where the National Broadband Network will not be provided by optical fibre.
-Publ 16. ic Open Space Before the issue of a Statement of Compliance, the amount of Public Open Space contribution under Section 21 of the Subdivision Act and as per Clause 3.1.1 of Section 173 Agreement AV672240Y registered on the title must be paid.
-Com 17. pletion of works Prior to Statement of Compliance, the following must be completed to the satisfaction of the Responsible Authority: a) The vehicle crossovers and driveway must be appropriately formed. b) Boundary fencing between Lot 1 and 2 must be constructed. c) The building envelope cleared and pegged out. d) Landscaping within Lot 1 must be completed. СFA 18. conditions (also refer to Section 173 Agreement requirements) The Bushfire Management Plan prepared by Keystone Alliance, Ref# 3698\5.0 Dated 3-Oct-23, must be endorsed by the Responsible Authority, by be included as an annexure to the section 173 agreement prepared to give effect to clause 44.06-5 of the Planning Scheme and must not be altered unless agreed to in writing by CFA and the Responsible Authority.
-19. Before the Statement of Compliance is issued under the Subdivision Act 1988, the defendable space shown on the endorsed Bushfire Management Plan must be implemented to the satisfaction of the Responsibly Authority.
-20. Before the Statement of Compliance is issued under the Subdivision Act 1988, the vehicle access arrangements shown on the Bushfire Management Plan to lot 2 must be implemented to the satisfaction of the Responsible Authority.
-Sect 21. ion 173 Agreement Prior to Statement of Compliance, the owner of the land must enter into and execute an agreement with the Responsible Authority, pursuant to Section 173 of the Planning and Environment Act 1987.
-This agreement must: a) Prevent buildings and works outside of the building envelope on Lot 2 on the endorsed plan without the written consent of the responsible authority.
+- 17. Prior to Statement of Compliance, the following must be completed to the satisfaction of the Responsible Authority: - a) The vehicle crossovers and driveway must be appropriately formed. - b) Boundary fencing between Lot 1 and 2 must be constructed. - c) The building envelope cleared and pegged out. - d) Landscaping within Lot 1 must be completed.

+CFA conditions (also refer to Section 173 Agreement requirements)

+- 18. The Bushfire Management Plan prepared by Keystone Alliance, Ref# 3698\5.0 Dated 3-Oct-23, must be endorsed by the Responsible Authority, by be included as an annexure to the section 173 agreement prepared to give effect to clause 44.06-5 of the Planning Scheme and must not be altered unless agreed to in writing by CFA and the Responsible Authority. - 19.
+Before the Statement of Compliance is issued under the Subdivision Act 1988, the defendable space shown on the endorsed Bushfire Management Plan must be implemented to the satisfaction of the Responsibly Authority. - 20.
+Before the Statement of Compliance is issued under the Subdivision Act 1988, the vehicle access arrangements shown on the Bushfire Management Plan to lot 2 must be implemented to the satisfaction of the Responsible Authority.

+Section 173 Agreement